caoimhebyrne/Astatine/README.md

 - ``MC-153010``: "doMobLoot" gamerule doesn't prevent foxes from dropping their items
 - ``MC-201723``: Statistics sprites don't look pressed when clicked
 - ``MC-169386``: High numbers in the "Statistics" screen are overlapping with other columns
+- Fix ``ArrayList#forEach`` usage impacting how long it takes to run a chunk tick in ServerChunkManager

 ### Bugs to be fixed